-This is the most important 1st aid you can use to treat a back injury: apply an ice pack or crushed ice in a bag or even frozen peas to the injury.
+This is the most important 1st aid trick you can use to treat acute back pain.
+Apply an ice pack or crushed ice in a freezer bag or even frozen peas to the injury.
 This will use physics to reduce reduce the inflammation around the injury and not chemistry.
 (Non-steroidal anti-inflammatory drugs (NSAID) have some significant problems associated with their use).
 Don’t apply the ice for too long (if you want the precise timings they are 20 minutes on, then 20 minutes off, and then 20 minutes on and repeat as often as you can).
 Don’t put the ice directly on your skin, as you may give yourself an ice burn if you do.
 Put something as thin as a handkerchief between you and the ice.

 Research shows that in the acute phase of your injury if you heat the problem up you can make the problem last 5 times as long – so, please, avoid the hot-water bottle until we tell you to use it!

 If you can, get professional advice on applying ice.

 If you haven’t got an ice pack use a plastic bag of crushed ice or even frozen vegetables instead – peas or sweet corn are our favorites as they can be molded to fit the back, neck or knee or anywhere else.
 The same rules apply about time and using a cloth between the ice and your skin.
 You can also use a trick of applying a warm cloth before you put the ice on.
 This makes the whole experience less shocking as the cloth will rapidly cool as the ice starts to work.

 Step 2 – medication for acute back pain